-Once an image is built, you may click on the in Refresh Image Size button to calculate the actual image size as it is stored on disk.
+Once an image is built, you may click on the integration of the Refresh Image Size button to calculate the actual image size as it is stored on disk.
 Alternatively, you may select Refresh Image Size from the Tools menu.
 The Estimated Image Size gauge will be updated to reflect the current actual size.